-It can be difficult getting your kids to write thank you notes for their birthday party gifts, especially when they are too young to write a note.
+It can be difficult to get your kids to write thank you cards for their birthday party gifts, especially when they are too young to write a note.
 The party is over, half the presents are broken already, and this feels like work to your little one.
-But you can make it a fun craft project, starting with birthday party thank you notes that match the theme of his or her party.
+But you can make it a fun craft project, starting with kids thank you cards that match the theme of his or her party.

-If your child is just learning to write, there’s nothing more fun to receive than a note that has a few words, or even just his or her name printed on it.
-Friends and family love to see kids’ first attempts at handwriting.
-Mom can write the body of the note, using your child’s voice for fun.
+If your child is just learning to write, there’s nothing more fun for friends and family to receive than a note that has a few words, or even just his or her name printed on it.
+They will love to see your child’s first attempts at handwriting.
+Another option is to have mom write the body of the note, using your child’s voice for fun.

-An option for even younger kids is to write the note and have your child “sign” it with a hand print.
+An option for even younger kids is to have them “sign” it with a hand print.
 This makes for a fun rainy-day painting project.
 A less messy option is to trace the hand, or have your child draw a picture inside to personalize the note.